saif-mal1k/programming/c++/README.md

 <p>

 ***Answer:***
+_C++ is a very powerful **systems programming language** , it is used in operating Systems, games and graphic engines, embedded systems, device drivers, development tools and much more. most notably it is used -_

 - In scientific Applications where speed is very important.
 - In Embedded Applications where resources are limited.
 - In Video Games and Graphic Applications where environment is constrained.
 - In complex Applications with millions of lines of code, such as compiler, browser,
-- Banking and trading systems where latency is important.
+- In Banking and trading systems where latency is important.
-- in computer vision and image processing libraries such as OpenCV.
+- In computer vision and image processing libraries such as OpenCV.
 - C++ being effective and efficient in proper utilization of resources, it is widely prefered in competetive coding.

-> _although c++ is not a leading language, and the fact that most work requiring c++ is legacy systems, and in complex systems with constrained environment. it is used by major companies such as BMW, Apple, Amazon, siemens..._
+> _although c++ is not a leading language, and the fact that most work requiring c++ is legacy systems, and in highly computational, complex systems with constrained environment. it is used by major companies such as BMW, Apple, Amazon, siemens..._

 creator Bjarne Stroustrup talks about Applications in<a href="https://youtu.be/UdTzHmjMYBc"> this video...</a>, for more about applications <a href="https://www.stroustrup.com/applications.html"> read this...</a>
 </p>